TheLovinator1/discord-twitter-webhooks/README.md

 <summary><b>Install directly on your computer</b></summary>

 - Install latest version of [git](https://git-scm.com/), [Python](https://www.python.org/) and [Poetry](https://python-poetry.org/docs/#installation).
-- Download project from GitHub and change directory into it.
+- Download the project from GitHub and change the directory into it.
-- Open terminal in repository folder.
+- Open a terminal in the repository folder.
 - Install requirements:
   - `poetry install`
 - Rename .env.example to .env and fill it with things from [Twitter](https://developer.twitter.com) and [TweeterID](https://tweeterid.com).
 If you don't want to use the .env-file you can add variables to your environment.